We invest in what truly matters, ensuring we grow in our relationship with Christ and our parish family.

 Contact: Holly Monnier

-St. Peter St. Joan of Arc Marriage Ministry seeks to support and encourage married couples in living out their vocations as spouses and parents with love and joy in all stages of their married life.
-Resources, programming, and events are provided as opportunities for building unity within the marriage, communion with God, and community with other married couples.
+St. Peter St. Joan of Arc Marriage Ministry seeks to support and encourage married couples in living out their vocation as spouses and parents with love and joy at every stage of married life.
+We offer resources, programs, and events that foster unity within marriage, communion with God, and community with other couples.

 Contact: Karri Brady